RebelMouse’s 7 Facts About Contagious Media + How to Sustain It

 Either way, it was a viral moment that sustained life through belief and nonbelief.
-The same way your feed is likely dominated today by people impassioned by both belief (a touching holiday story that renews your faith in the modern world) or something Donald Trump said (the opposite of faith renewal, depending on your outlook).
+The same way your feed is likely dominated today by people impassioned by both beliefs (a touching holiday story that renews your faith in the modern world) or something Donald Trump said (the opposite of faith renewal, depending on your outlook).

 3. Stories Must Be so Shareable You Can't Stand It

-The only way you can spark passion of belief or nonbelief is to give your content creators the tools they need to not only create viral moments regularly, but also sustain them.
+The only way you can spark the passion of belief or nonbelief is to give your content creators the tools they need to not only create viral moments regularly but also sustain them.
 Contagious moments are on a huge bell curve, and it's only viable if it is shared.
 Social distribution allows viral moments to resurface again and again.

 Think of when you dip your nose into a great-smelling candle, and it's impossible not to turn to the person next to you and say, "smell this."
 With content, that should happen five times over.